orobardet/gitlab-ci-linter/README.md

 Upgrade is just overriding the binary with a new one.

 > For now, releases only build binaries for some common platforms, not all supported by Go.
-> If your is not available, you can try building it by yourself and check if it works (it should, but never tested).
+> If yours is not available, you can try building it by yourself and check if it works (it should, but never tested).
 > Feedbacks are welcome :)

 ## Requirements